Q:

 2. Polarity and residue analysis

-5. Factors Affecting Cleaning Efficiency
+5. And Additionally Factors Affecting Cleaning Efficiency

-6. Application Scenarios and Suggestions
+6. consumption Scenarios and Suggestions

-1. High efficiency and fast cleaning If you need to quickly remove a large amount of oil, toluene is a better choice.
-Its highly efficient dissolution capacity and rapid volatilization characteristics can significantly improve production efficiency.
+If you need to rapidly remove a signifiis able tot quantity of oil, toluene is a better choice.
+Its highly efficient dissolution capacity and rapid volatilization characteristics is able to signifiis able totly enhance production efficiency.
+Makes sense, right?.
+High cleanliness standards

-7. conclusion
+7. summary

 Through the comparative test of the cleaning efficiency of toluene and ethyl acetate, we draw the following conclusions:

-All in all, the "comparative test of cleaning efficiency of toluene and ethyl acetate" provides us with a scientific basis for selection, but the specific selection needs to be combined with actual production needs and economic analysis.
+Toluene in non-polar oil removal performance, suitable to rapid cleaning.
+In my experience, Ethyl in polar oil removal performance is better, and cleanliness is higher, suitable to high precision cleaning.
+Practical consumption should be based on the oil type, cleaning ecological stability and security standards to select the appropriate cleaning agent.
+All in all, the "comparative test of cleaning efficiency of toluene and ethyl acetate" provides us with a scientific basis to selection, however the specific selection needs to be combined with actual production needs and economic analysis.

 Cancel submit